 Any repairs carried out without your insurer’s approval may not be covered by your policy, so make sure your garage gets permission before they start repair work.

-You may still be able to claim if you are unable to contact your insurer and your car needs urgent repairs, for example if you have broken down.
+You may still be able to claim if you cannot contact your insurer and your car needs urgent repairs, for example, if you have broken down.

-Ask for a receipt from the repairer which includes:
+Ask for a receipt from the repairer that includes:

 Details of your vehicle

 Details of the repair, including the cost of parts and labour

 The time and date the repairs were carried out